Fishkill Farms

 Fishkill Farms is a farm located in East Fishkill in Dutchess County, New York.

 It is of historic significance primarily because its founder Henry Morgenthau, Jr. and his wife, Elinor Morgenthau were close and enduring family friends of Franklin D. Roosevelt and Eleanor Roosevelt.
 Eleanor Roosevelt wrote, "They were our neighbors in the country and we enjoyed them as neighbors and friends before politics and work for different social aims came into our relationship.
 It is interesting to know that my husband never held a political office from the time of his governorship of New York state without having Henry Morgenthau, Jr., in some way in his official family.
 My husband no doubt often treated Henry as a younger brother..."
-The Morgenthau's country home at Hopewell Junction was located in Dutchess County only ten miles south east of Hyde Park, where the Roosevelt's lived.
-The Morgenthau's and the Roosevelt's had much in common: sharing a similar upper-class background, a similar political outlook and a common interest in farming.
+The Morgenthau's country home at Hopewell Junction was located in Dutchess County only ten miles southeast of Hyde Park, where the Roosevelts lived.
+The Morgenthaus and the Roosevelts had much in common: sharing a similar upper-class background, a similar political outlook and a common interest in farming.
 FDR and Morgenthau were said to have engaged in a neighborly rivalry over the cultivation of squash.